 It also features an open API, which allows property management companies to integrate other property management apps, or build their own and connect it to their Propertyware dashboard.

-This is all on top of tools to handle accounting, maintenance, lead-to-lease, multi-location management, vendor credentials, utility and bill management, and owner and resident insurance.
+This is all on top of property management tools to handle accounting, maintenance, lead-to-lease, multi-location management, vendor credentials, utility and bill management, and owner and resident insurance.

 All of these features make it a fit for larger property managers, or management companies who need a high level of customization.
 Smaller property managers, or those looking for flexible software that’s easier to use and has the option to add integrations, may find Buildium a better fit for their needs.